-Director Name, Province/State, Country Principal Occupation Past Five Years Director Since (1) Ashley Heppenstall (3) (4) (9) London, United Kingdom Lead Director of Lundin Gold Inc., Filo Mining Corp. and International Petroleum Corporation, and a director of Lundin Petroleum AB.
-Mr. Heppenstall is the Chair of Josemaria Resources Inc. Until September 2015, Mr. Heppenstall was the President and Chief Executive Officer of Lundin Petroleum AB, and he is a former director of Vostok Nafta Investment Ltd., Etrion Corporation, and ShaMaran Petroleum Corp.
-2015

-Garrett Soden Madrid, Spain President and Chief Executive Officer of Africa Energy since 2017.
+Director Name, Province/State, Country Principal Occupation Past Five Years Director Since (1) Adam Lundin ^{(3) (4)(9)} British Columbia, Canada President, Chief Executive Officer and Director of Josemaria Resources Inc. Chief Executive Officer and Director of Filo Mining Corp. since 2017.
+Formerly President of Filo Mining Corp. until 2019, and the former Co- Head of the London Office for an international securities firm from November 2012 to August 2017.
+2018 Garrett Soden (9) Madrid, Spain President and Chief Executive Officer of Africa Energy since 2017.
 Senior executive with the Lundin Group for over a decade.
-Mr. Soden is a Non-Executive Director of Etrion Corporation, Noble Group Holdings Limited and Panoro Energy ASA.
-Previously, he was Chairman and CEO of RusForest AB, CFO of Etrion and PetroFalcon Corporation and a Non-Executive Director of Gulf Keystone Petroleum Ltd., PA Resources AB, Petropavlovsk plc and Phoenix Global Resources plc.
-2017 John Bentley (3) (6) Cupar, United Kingdom Deputy Chairman of Wentworth Resources Ltd and a director of Phoenix Global Resources plc.
+Mr. Soden is a Non- Executive Director of Gulf Keystone Petroleum Ltd. and Panoro Energy ASA.
+Previously, he was Chairman and CEO of RusForest AB, CFO of Etrion and PetroFalcon Corporation and a Non-Executive Director of Etrion Corporation, PA Resources AB, Petropavlovsk plc and Phoenix Global Resources plc.
+2017 John Bentley ^{(3) (6)} Cupar, United Kingdom Deputy Chairman of Wentworth Resources Ltd and a director of Phoenix Global Resources plc.
 Mr. Bentley has also served on the boards of Kea Petroleum plc, Scotgold Resources Ltd., and Caracal Energy Inc. He was formerly the Chair of Faroe Petroleum plc.
-2015 lan Gibbs (2) (5) (7) British Columbia, Canada Chief Financial Officer of Josemaria Resources Inc., and a director of Lundin Gold Inc., and Africa Oil Corp.
+2015 Johnny Copelyn Western Cape, South Africa CEO of Hosken Consolidated Investments Limited since 1997 and the chair of various of its subsidiaries including Tsogo Sun Gaming Ltd., Tsogo Sun Hotels Ltd., eMedia Holdings, and Deneb Investments Limited.
+Mr. CopeyIn is the Non-Executive Chairman of Impact Oil and Gas.
+He was also an ANC Member of Parliament in the first democratic parliament of South Africa from 1994 to 1997 and the General Secretary of the SA Clothing and Textile Workers Union for many years before that.
+Professionally he is an attorney.
+2020 lan Gibbs ^{(2) (5) (7)} British Columbia, Canada Chief Financial Officer of Josemaria Resources Inc., and a director of Lundin Gold Inc., and Africa Oil Corp.
 Mr. Gibbs is a former director of Petro Vista Energy Corp., the former Chief Financial Officer of Africa Oil Corp., Valkyries Petroleum Corp., Tanganyika Oil Company Ltd. and ShaMaran Petroleum Corp. (formerly Bayou Bend Petroleum Ltd.).
+2011

-2011 Keith C. Hill (5) (8) Florida, USA President and Chief Executive Officer and a director of Africa Oil Corp., and a director of ShaMaran Petroleum Corp., TAG Oil Ltd. and ECO Atlantic Oil & Gas Ltd. Mr. Hill was formerly Chairman and director of Petro Vista Energy Corp., director of Tyner Resources Ltd., President and Chief Executive Officer of Pearl Exploration and Production Ltd. (now International Petroleum Corporation), Valkyries Petroleum Corp. and Bayou Bend Petroleum (now ShaMaran Petroleum Corp.).
-2011 Adam Lundin ^{(7) (9)} British Columbia, Canada President, Chief Executive Officer and Director of Josemaria Resources Inc. Chief Executive Officer and Director of Filo Mining Corp. since 2017.
-Formerly President of Filo Mining Corp. until 2019, and the former Co-Head of the London Office of Pareto Securities Ltd. from November 2012 to August 2017.
-2018
+Keith C. Hill ^{(5) (7)(8)} Florida, USA President and Chief Executive Officer and a director of Africa Oil Corp., and a director of ShaMaran Petroleum Corp., TAG Oil Ltd. and ECO Atlantic Oil & Gas Ltd. Mr. Hill was formerly Chairman and director of Petro Vista Energy Corp., director of Tyner Resources Ltd., President and Chief Executive Officer of Pearl Exploration and Production Ltd. (now International Petroleum Corporation), Valkyries Petroleum Corp. and Bayou Bend Petroleum (now ShaMaran Petroleum Corp.).
+2011 Bayou Bend Petroleum (now Snawaran Petroleum Corp.).